SMRC supports Afghan families amid growing housing crisis in Dandenong

 SMRC featured in national coverage on housing pressures facing Afghan refugees

-An ABC News story published and aired on 9 April 2025 has brought national attention to the housing crisis affecting Afghan refugee families settling in Dandenong — and highlighted the vital support provided by SMRC.
+An ABC News story published and aired on 9 April 2025 has brought national attention to the housing crisis affecting Afghan refugee families settling in Dandenong — and highlighted the vital supports provided by organisations like SMRC.

-The story follows the story of Farzana and her three daughters, who fled Afghanistan and spent months in a single motel room without access to a kitchen.
+The story follows Farzana and her three daughters, who fled Afghanistan and spent months in a single motel room without access to a kitchen.
 Their experience is not unique.
 A growing number of families arriving on humanitarian visas are finding themselves without stable housing in Melbourne’s south-east.

-SMRC Settlement Caseworker Sadiqa Mohammadi shared her insight as a frontline worker supporting newly arrived Afghan families, many of whom are at risk of homelessness.
+SMRC Settlement Caseworker Sadiqa Mohammadi shared her insights as a frontline worker supporting newly arrived Afghan families, many of whom are at risk of homelessness.

 “Local housing services [are] overwhelmed due to the large number of newly arrived who are looking for housing,” Sadiqa told ABC.
 “They don’t have income, they don’t have rental history, they don’t have referees.
 So it’s hard.”